itsSayantan/portfolio-posts/posts/the-first-post/the-first-post.md

 I created this portfolio of mine primarily to learn more about web development and also to create a habit of writing down whatever I learn.

-I think that the best way to start now is my writing the posts in a markdown file.
+I think that the best way to start now is by writing the posts in a markdown file.
 This is because of two reasons:

 - This removes much of the complexity of creating the entire blog-like structure.
 - Updating the posts becomes easy, though this is not recommended.